5 Best Open Face Helmets 2021 For Sale – Buying Guide

 usage at high speeds.

-When it comes down to it, the Bell Solid 500 does a pretty good job in terms of protection on average speeds while sporting a pretty basic design.
-However, for high-speed use and longer commutes, the Bell solid 500 might not be as good as its other full-faced counterparts.
+When it comes down to it, Bell Solid 500 does a pretty good job in terms of protection at average speeds while sporting a pretty basic design.
+But for high-speed use and longer commutes, Bell’s solid 500 might not be as good as its other full-faced counterparts.

 2. LS2 Helmets OF569 Open Face: